 A scar may first look red and thick.
-It may may feel numb, itchy, painful, or sensitive.
-Some scars may also cause physical difficulties.
-For example a scar on the face may affect movement of the eyelids, or restrict motion, especially at a joint.
+It may feel numb, itchy, painful, or sensitive.
+Some scars may also cause physical problems, such as problems moving.

 Over time, the scar will change.
-In most cases it will become less visible when it flattens and lightens.
-However, it may become raised/thick, depressed, or dark in color.
+It often becomes less visible when it flattens and lightens.
+However, it may become raised, thick, sunken, or dark in color.
 The type and location of the wound will affect how noticeable the scar is.

 Most scars will fade over time, although they rarely go away completely.
 Some types of scars do not fade at all.
-Some people may feel self-conscious about their scars.
-This can affect their quality-of-life.
+Some people may not like how their scars look.

-There are many treatments that can improve the appearance of a scar.
-Options include:
+There are many treatments that can help how a scar looks.
+Options are:

 Creams, Ointments, and Gels

-Over-the-counter and prescription products can be used for scars caused by surgery or injury.
-Some examples include:
+Over the counter and prescription products can be used for scars caused by surgery or injury.
+Some examples are:

 Dermabrasion uses a special tool to remove a layer of the scar tissue.
-It can make the skin appear smoother.
+It can make the skin look smoother.